• Skip to primary navigation

 The first step to establishing a customer baseline is understanding your customer lifetime value (CLV).
 This number tells you how much revenue each customer brings throughout their relationship with your business.
 Once you get your hands on your CLV, you can start working on ways to increase it.

-A customer avatar is a semi-fictional character of your ideal customer, based on market research and actual data about your existing customers.
+A customer avatar is a semi-fictional character of your ideal customer, based on brand research and actual data about your existing customers.

 When creating a customer avatar, you define its demographics, likes/dislikes, problems, and goals.
 It directs your marketing efforts on the right channels and messages to attract ideal customers.